 In 2006, there was a new standard that was developed to address the issues that were associated with the existing methodologies.
 Named EDMD (Electronic Design Mechanical Design), it was formed as a part of the ProSTEP iViP committee and is a standards and process-based, STEP affiliated collaboration methodology using the ‘.idx’ file format.

-The benefit this brings over IDF, STEP and DXF files is that it enables incremental data exchange, i.e., the ability to collaborate on only what was added, changed or deleted vs. exchanging the entire database each time.
+As mentioned earlier, the benefit this brings over IDF, STEP and DXF files is that it enables incremental data exchange, i.e., the ability to collaborate on only what was added, changed or deleted vs. exchanging the entire database each time.
 By assigning unique IDs to each item contained in the design, such as the board outline, slots, holes, components, heatsinks etc., the .idx file is able to track associated updates and enable traceability of those individual objects.

-The information is displayed to the receiving end in an easy to read format that then enables you to:
+The information is displayed to the receiving end in an easy-to-read format that then enables you to:

 Collaborate on only database objects that have changed